scherkao31/timing_is_everything/index.md

 In the Canova-Hansen test, the 'm' parameter represents the data's seasonal period, for example, 12 for monthly data and 4 for quarterly data.
 A result of 'D = 1' indicates the need for seasonal differentiation to stabilize the seasonal pattern, suggesting variable seasonality in the data.

-In our case, the result of the Canova-Hansen Test is:  1

-The Canova-Hansen test reveals that the seasonal patterns in our data are not constant over the analyzed period.
+The result of our Canova-Hansen Test is **1** which reveals that the seasonal patterns in our data are not constant over the analyzed period.
 To deepen our understanding, we will calculate the autocorrelation of our data at various time lags.
 This analysis will enable us to determine how long a specific seasonal pattern persists in our dataset, providing more precise insights into the underlying temporal dynamics and the persistence of seasonal trends.

 ### 1.2.3.
 Analysis of Seasonal Pattern Persistence : Autocorrelogramme